How To Use Baby Food Pouches

 - Instead of just letting your baby suck on the puree pouches, empty the puree into a bowl and feed with a spoon.

 - They should not be used for babies under 4-6 months old when they should be exclusively fed breast milk or formula.

 - Set developmental goals for you child.
 All babies need diversified texture so they learn to chew, self-feed and advance their feeding skills.

 - Babies who do not advance to more textured food by 9 months of age have been shown to have a greater likelihood of having feeding problems later.

-For a more in-depth look at introducing solids download our free E-book here.
+For a more in-depth look at introducing solids you can read all about it here.

 Incorporate A Spoon

 The original idea for baby food pouches was to use them with a spoon.
 Parents could squeeze a bit of baby food onto the spoon and feed it to their baby.
 Today, the spoon is mostly skipped and sucking from the pouch has become the norm.
 This misses the opportunity to teach baby how to eat off a spoon and use their mouth muscles to manage, propel and chew food.